County Jails Struggle To Treat Mentally Ill Inmates

 Her son got out on probation and went to therapy.
 He started on medications, but Colon says they didn't help.
 When he got caught self-medicating with marijuana, he ended up back in jail.

 Jones has been in and out of the criminal justice system ever since.
-He's among the estimated half a million people incarcerated in the U.S. who have a serious mental illness.
+He's among the estimated half-million people incarcerated in the U.S. who have a serious mental illness.

-According to federal data from 2011-2012, more than 40 percent of jail inmates reported having been told by a mental health professional that they had a mental health disorder.
+According to federal data from 2011 to 2012, more than 40 percent of jail inmates reported having been told by a mental health professional that they had a mental health disorder.
 And while about 1 in 4 jail inmates met the threshold for having serious psychological distress at the time of the survey, only about a third of those were receiving treatment for it.

 In recent years, county jails across the nation have taken steps to try to keep inmates with mental illness, like Jones, from coming back.
 One approach involves stepping up mental health screening, coupled with efforts to get inmates plugged into community-based treatment after they are released.